fxstein/GoProX/README.md

 Apple Photos only gives you Title, Caption and Tags to work with to store additional information aside from the most basic metadata.

-This is where GoProX performs a little metadata shuffle to make at least some of the attributes searchable from within Apple Photos.
+This is where GoProX performs a little metadata shuffle to make at least some attributes searchable from within Apple Photos.

 Several of the low cardinality Exif fields are getting converted to a list of tags.
 That list Apple Photos converts to its tags when importing the media.